-4.1.11 Further details of allocations policy which the delivery the latest Infrastru until the end of th expected phasing annually in the Co Ilating a rolling five year housing land supply rather than the Sedge lating the five year land supply, the housing requirement from 201 um, and from 2019 to 2034 it is 672 dwellings per annum, which is er annum to contribute towards meeting unmet needs from Woking the sites that are considered to be key to delivering the strategy are of the Local Plan and shown on the Policies Map.
-The key infrastru- r of the plan depends is set out in the infrastructure schedule includ ucture Delivery Plan.
-Details of all the sites that are expected to be e plan period are set out in the Council's latest Land Availability As of sites is set out in the Housing Trajectory, included at Appendix 0 puncil's Monitoring Report.
-5 to 2018 is 630 cludes an allowance Borough. e provided in the site acture requirements on ed as Appendix C or delivered from now sessment.
-The this will be updated MM2 Monitoring indicators Indicator The number of new homes permitted and completed each year The number of Traveller pitches and Travelling Showpeople plots Please note employme Target630-562 homes per annum (2015/16 - 2018/19), 672 homes per annum (2019/20 - 2033/34) 12,426 12,600-10,678 homes over the plan period (2015 - 2034)4 permanent pitches for Gypsies and Travellers; 4 permanent plots for Travelling Showpeople (as defined by Planning Policy for Traveller Sites); To seek to make provision for 41 permanent Gypsy and Traveller pitches, 4 permanent plots for Travelling Showpeople for households who do not meet the planning definition, and 8 permanent pitches for households of unknown planning status 58 permanent pitches for Gypsies and Travellers and 8 permanent plots for Travelling Show people between 2017 and 2034 or any new target as identified within an updated Traveller Accommodation Assessment.nt and retail floor space is monitored as part of Policy E1-and Polic Data source Planning applications and appeals and building completions data Planning applications and applications and appeals
+4.1.11 Further details of the allocations policy of which the delivery the latest Infrastrum until the end of the expected phasing of annually in the Course Woking Core Strategy 201 lating a rolling five year housing land supply rather than the Sedge ating the five year land supply, the housing requirement from 201 um, and from 2019 to 2034 it is 672 dwellings per annum, which in r annum to contribute towards meeting unmet needs from Woking he sites that are considered to be key to delivering the strategy are of the Local Plan and shown on the Policies Map.
+The key infrastru of the plan depends is set out in the infrastructure schedule include cture Delivery Plan.
+Details of all the sites that are expected to be of sites is set out in the Council's latest Land Availability Ass of sites is set out in the Housing Trajectory, included at Appendix 0. uncil's Monitoring Report.
+5 to 2018 is 630 includes an allowance Borough. e provided in the site incture requirements on ed as Appendix C or delivered from now sessment.
+The This will be updated MM2 Monitoring indicators Indicator The number of new homes permitted and completed each year The number of Traveller pitches and Travelling Showpeople plots Target630 homes per annum (2015/16 - 2018/19), 672 homes per annum (2019/20 - 2033/34) 12,42612,600 homes over the plan period (2015 - 2034)4 permanent pitches for Gypsies and Travellers; 4 permanent plots for Travelling Showpeople (as defined by Planning Policy for Traveller Sites); To seek to make provision for 41 permanent Gypsy and Traveller pitches, 4 permanent plots for Travelling Showpeople for households who do not meet the planning definition, and 8 permanent pitches for households of unknown planning status 58 permanent pitches for Gypsies and Travellers and 8 permanent plots for Travelling Show people between 2017 and 2034 or any new target as identified within an updated Traveller Accommodation Assessment.
+Data source Planning applications and appeals and building completions data Planning applications and appeals